STScI-MIRI/whippot/README.md

    - If you plan to make your own modifications, use `pip install -e .` (but you should probably fork the repo first)
    - Copy the tutorial notebooks to your working directory.
-2. Nagivate to the `whippot` subfolder, and copy the notebook(s) and the `whippot_tools.py` scripts to whatever directory you plan to be working in.
+2. Nagivate to the `whippot` subfolder, and copy the notebook(s) from `notebooks/` and the `whippot_tools.py` scripts to whatever directory you plan to be working in.
    - In this case, the statement to import `whippot_tools` must be changed to `import whippot_tools`.
    - These files can also be copied directly from the online repository, without downloading the rest.
+   - Note: this mode of usage deprecated, but still available if you switch to the `run_as_script` branch in the git repository.
+From the github page, locate the branch selection drop-down menu at the top right and select `run_as_script`.

 ## All-Instrument Interface Usage ##